fizban99/RRunner/README.rst

 =============

 * Only the default R installation is required.
 No additional components required to interact with R, although RStudio is recommended for the development of your scripts.
 * The R Console is used transparently to launch the R scripts, so all output messages are displayed on it.
-Some antivirus prevent running external files from within Excel, by pre-launching the R Console manually, we can avoid a false positive alert.
+Some antivirus prevent running external files from within Excel.
+By pre-launching the R Console manually, we can avoid a false positive alert.
 * The ranges are sent and retrieved to R through temporary Excel files that you can use while you develop your scripts, independently of the original Excel.
 * Generate Static plots in R and import them in Excel
 * Sample programs demonstrating the different functions